JosemaPereira/user-api/packages/express-app-users-api/README.md

 ## Usage

-The project runs locale at port 3000
+The project run locale at port 3000

 ### User Object